ForestAdmin/documentation-user-guide/project-settings/other-project-settings/README.md

 ![](<../../.gitbook/assets/2022-01-27_12.50.01.png>)

-You'll be redirected to [https://app.forestadmin.com/projects](https://app.forestadmin.com/projects) which lists all your active projects.
+You'll be redirected to the list of all your projects.

 ### How to delete a project